India: Why are young graduates still struggling to get jobs? – DW – 11/21/2024

 Waiting for 'demographic dividend'

 Millions of young people enter the labor market every year in the world's most populous country.
-And with the median age in India being 28, the nation is nearing the "demographic dividend" stage — an era in a society's history where young working population is high and the number of dependents — including children, the elderly and the unemployed — is relatively low, leading to an economic boost.
+And with the median age in India being 28, the nation is nearing the "demographic dividend" stage — an era in a society's history when the ratio of the young working population is high and the number of dependents — including children, the elderly and the unemployed — is relatively low, leading to an economic boost.

 However, some experts believe that India must align educational outcomes with market demands in order to reap the benefits.